tklepzig/dotfiles/README.md

 # dotfiles

-My dotfiles for zsh, tmux and vim.
+My dotfiles for git, zsh, tmux and vim.

 ## Installation